The Phantom of the Opera (1986 musical): Sequel

 The sequel to The Phantom of the Opera, written by Lloyd Webber, Ben Elton, Frederick Forsyth and Glenn Slater, is called Love Never Dies.
 It was loosely adapted from the 1999 novel The Phantom of Manhattan, by Forsyth.
 Set in 1907 (a decade after the conclusion of The Phantom of the Opera according to the production's announcement, but actually 26 years later, as the original show was set in 1881), Christine is invited to perform at Phantasma, a new attraction at Coney Island, by an anonymous impresario.
 With her husband Raoul and son Gustave in tow, she journeys to Brooklyn, unaware that it is the Phantom who has arranged her appearance at the popular beach resort.

 The original production was directed by Jack O'Brien and choreographed by Jerry Mitchell with set and costume designs by Bob Crowley, and opened at the Adelphi Theatre in the West End starring Ramin Karimloo and Sierra Boggess on 9 March 2010.
 Though it ran for over 17 months and closed on 27 August 2011, the production received mixed reviews.
 A scheduled Broadway opening in November 2010 was postponed until Spring 2011 and later cancelled.
 A revamped Australian production, starring Ben Lewis and Anna O'Byrne, opened 21 May 2011 at the Regent Theatre in Melbourne to more favourable notices.
 After the Melbourne run ended on 12 December 2011 the production moved to the Capitol Theatre in Sydney where it played from January to April 2012.
 A West End revival concert starring Norm Lewis and Celinde Schoenmaker at Theatre Royal Drury Lane ran 21 and 22 August 2023.
+The same concert production is set to return to the West End from October 16 to 18, 2026, at the London Palladium.
+Schoenmaker is set to reprise her role as Christine opposite Jamie Muscato as The Phantom.